A recovery community where you live.

 Mission and Vision

 Mission: The R.E.A.C.H.
-OUT Project’s mission is to create a safe environment in which at-risk individuals, youth and family members affected by the onset of substance use and/or mental health disorders can receive resources and support from Peer Recovery Coaches.
+OUT Project’s mission is to create a safe inclusive environment for all individuals affected by the intersection of health disparities and criminal and social injustice surrounding substance use and/or mental health disorders.

-Vision: Our vision through the R.E.A.C.H.
-OUT Project's peer recovery coach model is to foster change in the lives of youth, individuals and families to work together to build stronger communities.
+Vision: The R.E.A.C.H.
+OUT Project vision is to provide support resources and peer recovery coaches to advocate and foster change in the lives of youth, individuals and families and work together to build stronger communities.

 To provide individuals who are seeking or in recovery a safe place free from fear of judgment, discrimination, harassment or abuse.

-To provide positive peer influences and opportunities which can help individuals to develop self acceptance and build self esteem.
+To provide positive peer influences and opportunities which can help individuals to develop self awareness and build the capacity to transform their lives.

 Recovery Support for Families and Individuals